Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/Economic-Survey.md

 ## 3. Prices and Inflation 📉

-- **Inflation Control**: Retail inflation has been kept under control, with significant efforts to manage core inflation dynamics post-pandemic.
+- **Inflation Control**: Retail inflation has been controlled, with significant efforts to manage core inflation dynamics post-pandemic.
 - **Food Inflation**: Efforts to stabilize food prices have been a priority, with measures to address interstate variations in retail inflation.

 ## 4. External Sector 🌍